Madour/NasNas/examples/android/readme.md

 Then run : `./gradlew installDebug"`.
 The application will be installed, tap on the icon to run it.

+You can also run `./gradlew installRelease` to install the release version APK.

 ### Build the example with Android Studio